sara-nl/surfsara-useradmin/README.md

 - `/usr/lib/one/sunstone/views/_login_x509.erb`
   - Change the `<span id="auth_error">` line to include a notice for migrating users.
 See `one_patches.yml:14` for the most recent version of this code.

+### Firewall

+All traffic to OpenNebula should go through the useradmin proxy (Shibboleth).
+OpenNebula should not be directly exposed to the internet and only available for the IP address of the useradmin server.
+Preferably through a private LAN connection.

 ### Logs